vagrawal/gsoc-progress/vagrawal/progress.md

 # 26 July

 As I failed to converge WER to a good place for more than a week, I have started the implementation of attention cutoff, which only allows the decoding layer to look near the mean of previous attention.
 It should ease the convergence of the loss.

+# 27 July

+Implemented first version of attention cutoff, but there still seems some bugs in it, so I am not pushing it just now.